• DESTINATIONS

 Overtourism Issues

 If you’re a Leonardo de Caprio fan, then you’ll be familiar with the movie ‘The Beach’ which had some awe-inspiring scenes filmed on Maya Bay.
 It’s situated on the Ko Phi Phi Island in Mu Ko Phi Phi National Park in Thailand.
-There are around 17,00 villagers living there with the vast majority of their income coming through tourism.
+There are around 2,00-3,000 villagers living there with the vast majority of their income coming through tourism.

 Thailand’s Department of National Park, Wildlife and Plant Conservation (DNP) in 2018 reported that 2.5 million tourists came to the bay bringing the number of tourists per day to 5,000.
 This is a phenomenal amount considering the area of land is only 250 metres long and 15 metres wide.

-The problem was that countless speed boats zipped up and down the bay daily dropping of mammoth numbers of visitors who were day tripping or here to snorkel or swim.
+The problem was that countless speed boats zipped up and down the bay daily dropping off mammoth numbers of visitors who were day tripping or here to snorkel or swim.
 Thus resulting in approximately 80% of its coral reef becoming polluted.

 Preventative Actions